Get insider access

 Nikon D5600

 The Nikon D5600 sits above the Nikon D3500 in Nikon's DSLR lineup.
 Both use a similar sensor and are compatible with the same DX lenses, but the D5600 has some extra features that make it better overall.
 These include a more advanced autofocus system, an articulated screen, a mic input, and more wireless connectivity options.
-That said, the D3500 has a longer battery life and a unique 'Guide Mode', making it a great choice for beginner photographers.
+That said, the D3500 has a longer battery life and a unique 'Guide Mode,' making it a great choice for beginner photographers.

-Canon EOS Rebel T7 / EOS 2000D
+Canon EOS Rebel T7/2000D

 Sony α6000

 While the Sony α6000 and the Nikon D3500 are both entry-level cameras, they use different camera technologies with different advantages.
 The Sony is an older mirrorless camera, so it's much more portable than the Nikon.
-It also has a quicker autofocus system, faster burst rate, and a tilting screen.
+It also has a quicker autofocus system, a faster burst rate, and a tilting screen.
 The Nikon, on the other hand, is a DSLR, so it has a much better battery life, and its optical viewfinder gives you a clearer, lag-free view of your subjects.
 It also comes with a 'Guide Mode' to walk new users through the basics of photography.

 + Show more